McCall’s 6278 Vlisco Print Dress

 But man!
 Those points!
 I’ve sewn pointy points before but these ones at the hips take the cake.
-Afterwards I realized what I should have done was fold under the seam allowances on the side pieces, layer it on top of the printed fabric, and topstitched.
+Afterward, I realized what I should have done was fold under the seam allowances on the side pieces, layer it on top of the printed fabric, and topstitched.
 All those side pieces are topstitched down anyway (seam allowances are pressed toward the side inserts) and I could have avoided unnecessarily snipping my seam allowances on the printed fabric.

 The Changes: Other than letting out the side seams at the hips, not much.
 I ditched the full lining (this pattern wants you to fully line the interior exactly the same as the exterior so technically you could make this dress reversible if you so desired.
 I finished all my seams and added a neck facing instead.

-It fit’s well enough.
+It fits well enough.
 A wee bit tight in the bum and I’m sure this dress could have used a sway back adjustment (although looking at these pictures, perhaps I don’t need one) but it’s not a huge issue.
 The back neck gapes a tiny bit but only I would probably notice it.
-Also, the front neck is a little high but not a deal breaker.
+Also, the front neck is a little high but not a deal-breaker.